 Why You Should Use The .com For Your Domain

-Global Recognition and Trust
+Global Recognition

-Trust Factor:
+Trust Factor

-Buyers tend to trust websites that have a .com domain over other top level domains.
+Buyers tend to trust websites that have a .com domain over other top-level domains.
 Most International registrars support the transfer of .com and offer additional features.

 Memorability and Ease of Use

-Easier to Remember: A short, catchy .com domain is easier for people to recall.
+A short, catchy .com domain is easier for people to recall.
 People are conditioned to associate websites with .com, making it more likely that they’ll remember your complete domain name when searching for your business or product suite.

 This improves free direct visit traffic, where users type your domain into their browsers, leading to higher engagement and conversions on your site to protect your brand and keep you covered.

-Customer Expectation
+Customer Expectations

 .COM: